kabasset/azulero/roam.md

 zoom and angle parameters support key frame elision, with the ellipsis syntax: `...`.
 In this case, for the zoom and/or angle parameters, it is like the key frame did not exist.
 This means the interpolation runs from the frame immediately before elipsis until that immediately after ellipsis.
-Several successive key frames can be eluded, as demonstrated in the following example.
+Several successive key frames can be eluded, as demonstrated in the example below.

 **Spline-interpolated center**

-It is possible to make the path followed by the center a spline, by defining intermediate knots, which are positions the center must pass through.
+It is possible to make the path followed by the center a spline, by defining intermediate "knots", which are positions the center must pass through.
 They are specified by providing `x` and `y` only (no time or any other parameter).
 The following example is a ten-second circular trajectory with three intermediate knots: